Featuring: Nadine Strossen, JD and a panel discussion with members of the RIT

 Time: 7-9 p.m.

 Venue: RIT Campus, Student Alumni Union, Ingle Auditorium

-Admission is free, but seating is limited and registration is requested.
+Admission is free and registration is required.

 The Center for Statesmanship, Law, and Liberty (Center) located at the Rochester Institute of Technology (RIT) will enhance the understanding of statesmanship as the apex of political greatness and explore its role in a free, democratic republic under the rule of law.
 The non-partisan Center will support scholarship, teaching, research, and student-centered learning related to statesmanship, liberty, and constitutionalism as they pertain primarily to the American regime.
 It will consider the interplay between America’s political culture and its leaders, ideas, and institutions.
 It will explore those cultural forces that may aid or impair statesmanship in our time.
 Programming will engage a broad community of students (including high school and college students), citizens, scholars, teachers, professionals, and public officials.